hookwatch-dev/.github/README.md

-Got it — since you care about SEO and positioning (like you did for Classique before), this version is optimized for:

-* 🔍 GitHub search discoverability
-* 🔍 Google indexing
-* 🔍 Keywords: webhook monitoring, cron monitoring, webhook proxy, retry webhooks, webhook debugger, background job monitoring
-* 🔗 Clear product positioning
-* 📈 Conversion-focused structure

-Here is an **SEO-optimized README for the HookWatch organization page**:

----

 # HookWatch – Webhook & Cron Monitoring Platform

 **HookWatch** is a developer-first **webhook monitoring, cron monitoring, and webhook proxy platform** that helps you detect, debug, and retry failed background events in real time.